DananjayaFernando98/Demo-04-Automation-Facebook-Login/README.md

 Industry : Social Media

-Problem Statement : How to Successfully Login Facebook website.
+Problem Statement : How to work Wrong Credintial with Login Facebook website.